 Living in a tribal community, she works as a peace builder and mediator mainly in the absence of peace and stability.

-A born storyteller and creative problem solver, Chris was raised near Syracuse University in New York, where he later earned his MBA.
-He has over 15 years of experience in creative professional services and nearly ten in digital marketing and strategic communications, with experience spanning across creative agencies, start-ups and the foundation/NGO space.
-In that time, he has led engagements with clients such as the ONE Campaign, My Brother’s Keeper Alliance, Case Foundation, Marriott, Rosetta Stone and Brooks Brothers.
+A born storyteller and creative problem solver, Chris was raised near Syracuse University in New York (USA) where he later earned his MBA.
+He has 20+ years of experience in creative professional services and over ten years in digital marketing and strategic communications, with a portfolio of projects that reaches the United Nations and two hall-of-fame songwriters.

 Gordana Gavrilović has been working as an advisor at the Serbian Deputy Prime Minister’s office since 2015.
 Her work focuses on gender equality issues and external communication.

 In 2014, she worked as a project coordinator at the Podgorica (Montenegro) office of Serbia’s oldest cultural-scientific institution, Matica Srpska.
 In 2013, she was an associate at the Serbian Chamber of Commerce in Croatia.
 From 2008 to 2012, she worked at the Office of the President of Serbia as an expert associate of the Advisor to the President.